-As all smokers should be given the optimum chance of success in any given quit attempt, licensed pharmacotherapy, currently nicotine replacement therapy (NRT), Varenicline (Champix) if available and Bupropion (Zyban) should all be made available in combination with intensive behavioural support.
-Varenicline (when available) or combination NRT offers smokers the best chances of quitting and, unless clinically contraindicated, should be available as first-line treatments to all clients.
-Figure 2 and Table 2 show the relative impact of a variety of evidence-based stop smoking interventions and pharmacotherapies on four-week quit rates2.
+As all smokers should be given the optimum chance of success in any given quit attempt, licensed pharmacotherapy, currently nicotine replacement therapy (NRT), Generic Varenicline, and Bupropion (Zyban) should all be made available in combination with intensive behavioural support.
+Generic Varenicline or combination NRT offers smokers the best chances of quitting and, unless clinically contraindicated, should be available as first-line treatments to all clients.
+Figure 2 and Table 2 show the relative impact of a variety of evidence-based stop smoking interventions and pharmacotherapies on four-week quit rates3.
 Vapes or E-cigarettes are also an effective and popular aid to making a successful quit attempt.
 Clients should be supported to make a quit attempt using a vape if they choose to.